adamsilver/fdpb/checkout.md

 - Payment
 - Check
 - Confirmation

-## The order of the forms and fields

 We don't ask for payment first.
 We ask for that last.
 When we type an address, we ask for it in a sensible order for people to understand etc. Makes things more human and conversational.